sam888/karabiner_hhkb_profile/README.md

 * Fn + Y = Page Up
 * Fn + H = Page Down

-These require the use of two hands to do it comfortably even though there are many 60% keyboards that allow you to use right hand to do the same these.
+These require the use of two hands to do it comfortably even though there are many 60% keyboards that allow you to use right hand to do these.
 So who in their right mind would buy this one?
 Unfortunately I wasn't in the right mind so I did buy this one and regretted after using it for coding.
 But fear not, I have created another profile **kbp-v60-mini.json** to get around the problem.
 Just put it in the usual 'complex_modifications' folder above and import it(i.e. the rule having description 'KBParadise V60 Mini profile') in 'Complex modifications' tab of profile 'Default profile'.

-kbp-v60-mini.json basically does the following remapping to allow you to use right hand to do it all! 👌
+kbp-v60-mini.json basically does the following remapping to allow right hand to do it all! 👌

 * Fn + , = Home
 * Fn + . = End